Closure of Silicon Valley Bank a blow to Seattle startup community

 The state appointed the Federal Deposit Insurance Corporation to oversee returning SVB funds to depositors, according to an FDIC statement.

 Silicon Valley Bank had around $175.4 billion in total deposits as of Dec.
 31, according to the FDIC.
-But the federal government only insures bank deposits up to $250,000, and the FDIC said on Friday it didn’t know what percentage of SVB’s deposits was uninsured.
+But the federal government only insures bank deposits up to $250,000, and the FDIC said on Friday it didn’t know the percentage of uninsured deposits at SVB.

 Insured depositors will be able to access deposits on Monday morning, the FDIC said.
 But uninsured depositors will receive partial payments within the next week and may see additional money as SVB’s assets are sold off, the agency said.